When you’re traveling on a budget, one of the first things you need to learn is how to find cheap flights to anywhere in the world.

 1. Start searching as early as possible

-Airlines generally release tickets 11 months in advance.
+Airlines generally release tickets 11 whole months in advance.
 Once you know your destination start searching and continue to check at least once per week.

 Flight prices are live and fluctuate constantly due to supply and demand, so have a price in mind YOU are comfortable paying and be ready to jump on it.

-Sure, there are last-minute flight deals that might beat what you’ve already paid, but that’s not guaranteed.
+Sure, there are cheap last-minute flight deals that might beat what you’ve already paid, but that’s not guaranteed.
 If you want to play the game of waiting for a bargain, you’re better off NOT having a fixed destination in mind.
 More on that down below.

-2. When to buy airline tickets?
+2. Know when to buy airline tickets

 There really is no hard and fast rule on the best time to buy international airline tickets.